 Capital needs had already led to the development of partnerships in a number of industries before the mid-century.
 However, before these could develop further into a more modern form of corporate enterprise institutional changes, both in company law and in stock exchange practice, were necessary.
 The foundation for these changes were laid between 1844 and 1856 when first joint stock companies and then limited liability companies were sanctioned by law, but it was not until the success of the conversion of the brewers, Guinness, in 1886 that public demand for issues of shares in manufacturing really took off.
 Between 1885 and 1907 the number of firms in domestic manufacturing and distribution with quotations on the London stock exchange grew from only sixty to almost 600.
 At the same time, mergers were also becoming more commonplace as part of this trend towards industrial concentration and higher capitalisation.

-19 and east of the country, ploughed surplus profits into the acquisition of public houses since these tied houses had a high value as investments and collateral for securing further capital.20 Also, as Richard Wilson has argued, acquisition served 'both to protect licences and to ensure their own reputation.
+Within brewing, partnerships effectively steered the industry through the remarkable growth period of the 1860s and early-1870s.
+Such partnerships, particularly in the south and east of the country, ploughed surplus profits into the acquisition of public houses since these tied houses had a high value as investments and collateral for securing further capital.
+Also, as Richard Wilson has argued, acquisition served 'both to protect licences and to ensure their own reputation.
 An estate of good tied houses underlined the good management of a brewery in its widest sense'.
-21 Achieving effective relations with the police and magistrates through such good management was important, not least in the battle against an increasingly significant temperance lobby that had gained a measure of support from the Liberal government between 1868 and 1874 and in particular secured the passing of the unpopular Licensing Act in 1872.
+Achieving effective relations with the police and magistrates through such good management was important, not least in the battle against an increasingly significant temperance lobby that had gained a measure of support from the Liberal government between 1868 and 1874 and in particular secured the passing of the unpopular Licensing Act in 1872.
 In these circumstances, breweries had a special interest in managing their tied public houses well.